labwc/labwc/CONTRIBUTING.md

   compiles cleanly on its own, without implicit dependencies on other headers being included first.

-- Then list any "system" headers (those not part of labwc) in alphebetical order, using angle brackets.
+- Then list any "system" headers (those not part of labwc) in alphabetical order, using angle brackets.
 This includes 3rd-party library headers such as `<cairo.h>`, as well as wlroots headers.

-- Then list any other labwc headers in alphetical order, using quotation marks and relative to the `include/` folder.
+- Then list any other labwc headers in alphabetical order, using quotation marks and relative to the `include/` folder.
 Subfolders below `include/`, such as `common/`, should be specified even when including one header from another in the same folder (for example, `#include "common/buf.h"`